-By Emmanuel Aziken, Political Editor, Johnbosco Agbarakwu and Omeiza Ajayi
+By Emmanuel Aziken, Political Editor, Johnbosco Agbarakwu & Omeiza Ajayi

-LOCAL government workers from across the country are today converging on Abuja for the grand finale of the series of protests against the relegation of democracy in the country’s local government system.
+LOCAL government workers across the country converged, last Wednesday in Abuja, for the grand finale of the series of protests against the relegation of democracy in the country’s local government system.

-In apparent dismissal of constitutional provisions on the sustenance of democracy at that tier, State governments have in collaboration with their state Houses of Assembly since 2001 enacted various laws to put the local governments at their beck and call.
+In apparent dismissal of constitutional provisions on the sustenance of democracy at that tier, State governments have, in collaboration with their state Houses of Assembly, put the local governments at their beck and call.